Oscillometry:

 Xrs falls below predicted values in the following clinical situations:

-- presence of tidal expiratory flow limitation2
+• presence of tidal expiratory flow limitation4

-Impedance spectra: Rrs and Xrs values measured at different oscillometry “frequencies”
+Impedance spectra, or “oscillogram”: Rrs and Xrs values measured at different oscillometry speed or “frequencies”

 Frequently used parameters:

-Fres: frequency where Xrs=0
+Fres: resonant frequency, frequency where Xrs=0

 Ax: area of Xrs between 5 Hz and Fres